philwild/infosecdocs/docs/2 - Concepts.md

 ##Concepts and Definitions

 The InfoSec app relies on accelerated data models and the Common Information model (CIM) to provide a consistent and normalised view into the event data that you'll bring into Splunk.
+If these two key components are not configured correctly, the InfoSec app will not function.

-Understanding how to configure and use the CIM and data models may require an understanding of indexes, source types, sources, fields, event types, tags, macros and a few other concepts, depending on the data sources that you're feeding into Splunk.
+Understanding how to configure and use the CIM and data models will require an understanding of some other Splunk features.
+This includes understanding how to best manage getting data into Splunk.
+You'll need a bit of an understanding of indexes, source types, sources, fields, event types, tags, macros and a few other concepts, depending on the data sources that you're feeding into Splunk.

 Splunk provides a [Splexicon](https://docs.splunk.com/Splexicon), which is a glossary of technical terminology that is specific to Splunk software.
 Definitions within the Splexicon include links to related information in the Splunk documentation.
 It is a good place to start if you come across a Splunk word or term that you want to understand further.

-A high-level overview of some of some of this terminology is provided below to assist with understanding how to configure, manage and troubleshoot the installation and ongoing use of the InfoSec app.
+A high-level overview of some of some of this terminology is provided within this documentation to assist with understanding how to configure, manage and troubleshoot the installation and ongoing use of the InfoSec app.
 If you are familiar with these Splunk concepts, skip to [Configuration](##configuration).

 ###Forwarder

 You will most likely use a forwarder to collect and index data within Splunk to feed the InfoSec app.
 Understanding how a forwarder collects and forwards data is important in ensuring the data is correctly typed within your Splunk environment.
+Setting the correct source type ensures that Splunk will properly interpret the event data and extract fields and other important information.

 A Forwarder is Splunk's data collection worker bee.
 It provides reliable, secure data collection from remote sources and forwards that data into your Splunk environment for indexing and consolidation.
 The forwarder can scale to tens of thousands of remote systems, collecting terabytes of data, if required.
 Splunk's Universal Forwarder is available for installation on diverse computing platforms and architectures.
 There are two forms of forwarder for the Splunk platform.